Best Spring Hikes in the Seattle Area for Kids and Families

 Cedar River Watershed, North Bend

 Indoor options: Inside the education center, kids can learn about the water cycle by popping ping-pong balls into a fabulous system of pipes, talking to the naturalists or touching some fascinating items collected from nature.
-Check out one of the center’s backpacks stocked with bug-catching tools, binoculars, field guides and other activities for a quick walk around the area.
-The education center is open, but hours are slim: It's currently open Thursday–Friday, noon–5 p.m., and Saturday, 10 a.m.–5 p.m.
+The education center is currently open Thursday–Friday, noon–5 p.m., and Saturday, 10 a.m.–5 p.m.
+The education center has free parking, along with ADA bathrooms and sidewalks.
 Check the website for status updates, hours and more information.
-Note that some of the parking spaces near Rattlesnake Lake may require a Discover Pass.

 Extras: If the weather is nicer, you can connect with trails up to Rattlesnake Ledge (for older kids and adults) or along the Palouse to Cascades Trail (formerly called the Iron Horse Trail).

-Next stop: trails of discovery
+Next stop: Trails of discovery